 Since the onset of the internet, practices such as illegal downloading and file sharing has significantly reduced the revenue made when music artists release new singles or albums.

-- In the UK music is protected by the law of copyright under the Copyright, Designs and Patents Act 1998.
+In the UK, music is protected by the law of copyright under the Copyright, Designs and Patents Act 1998.
 Copyright protects both the original musical score and the recording.

-When dealing with illegal downloads it is the protection of the recording of the music which is the main focus.
+When dealing with illegal downloads, it is the protection of the recording of the music which is the main focus.
 The protection in the musical score is designed to stop other artists using significant parts of the copyrighted work.

 Who owns the copyright in a musical recording?

 The copyright owner is the person who has created the work – this right arises automatically once the work has been created.
 When a music artist signs to a record company, however, they usually assign the copyright of their recordings to the label, meaning they no longer own them and only have a right to royalties.

 What protection is given to a musical recording?

 Copyright in music enables the person who created the product to get credit and financial benefit from it, as well as control where it is distributed.
 If you download music for free from a site which is not authorised by the owner of the work to provide downloads, you will have infringed the copyright in the work.